How to Visit Ujjain – [Top Things to Do in Ujjain]

 The Ram Mandir Ghat, Ujjain

 A “Ghat”in this instance refers to the place where steps go down to a holy river.
-Ghats are used for cleaning (both the body and clothes) and religious rites – ritual bathing, ablutions) and for cremation.
+Ghats are used for cleaning (both the body and clothes) and religious rites (ritual bathing, ablutions) and for cremations.
 There are specific cremation ghats where bodies are cremated waterside, allowing ashes to be washed away by rivers.
-(The most famous and holy in Varanasi – which we’ll visit soon).
+(The most famous and holy is in Varanasi – which we’ll visit soon).

 Here in Ujjain, the devout still light candles and oil at the river at dawn and dusk.
-We missed that, as the thought of walking through dirty stinking streets in the dark was not appealing.
+We missed that, as the thought of walking through the streets of Ujjain in the dark was not appealing.

 But here in Ujjain, you can also find people washing themselves and their clothes in the river throughout the day.